s0l0ist/node-seal/README.md

   Crypt.loadPublicKey({encoded: publicKey})
   Crypt.loadSecretKey({encoded: secretKey})

-  // Create some values in an array.
-Note the limitations of the array
-  // size, and value size
-  const step = parms.plainModulus / parms.polyDegree
+  // Create sample data for `BFV` const step = parms.plainModulus / parms.polyDegree

-  // Could be a regular JS array or a TypedArray const value = Int32Array.from([1, 2, 3])
+  // Could be a regular JS array or a TypedArray.
+TypedArrays are the preferred way. const value = Int32Array.from([1, 2, 3])

   // Encrypt the data